 Beginning with the class of 2020, students who successfully complete two seasons of Junior Varsity and/or Varsity sports may be eligible to receive 1⁄2 credit.
 This will be designated as PE-3 Pass/Fail on the MHS transcript.
 Transcripts will be updated at the end of each semester.
 Students wishing to apply for the credit must complete the PE Credit for Participation in Interscholastic Sports Form which can be found on the athletics page of the MHS website or a copy can be retrieved in the Athletic Director's office.
-This course is Pass/Fail and does not calculate into GPA.
+This course is Pass/Fail and will not be included in a student's ranking GPA.